• Skip to primary navigation

 Ingredients

-• 100 g plain flour?
+• 100 g plain flour

 • 75 g wholemeal flour

-• 1 tsp ground cinnamon?
+• 1 tsp cinnamon ground

-• 1 tsp baking powder?
+• 1 tsp baking powder

-• 1 tsp bicarbonate of soda?
+• 1 tsp bicarbonate of soda

-• 50 g fudge chunks
+• 50 g fudge small chunks from baking aisle

 • pinch salt

-• 150 g soft light brown sugar?
+• 150 g light brown sugar

-• 2 small ripe bananas mashed
+• 2 bananas small ripe ones, mashed

-• 1 tbsp ground nut or sunflower oil?
+• 1 tbsp ground nut or sunflower oil

-• 1 large eggs
+• 1 eggs large

-• 1 tsp vanilla extract?
+• 1 tsp vanilla extract

-• 140 ml buttermilk?
+• 140 ml buttermilk

-• demerara sugar
+• 2 tbsp demerara sugar to sprinkle

 Instructions

-• Preheat the oven to 200c /gas mark 6.
+• Preheat the oven to 200c /gas mark 6 or 180c fan oven.

 • Sift the flour, ground cinnamon, baking powder, bicarbonate of soda, fudge chunks, salt and sugar into a large mixing bowl.